 Blogging is a confusing world, especially for beginners.
 I’ve been doing it for over a year and a half and I’m still stumbling through it most of the time.
 But I have done a lot of research, tried and tested, and learned a lot along the way.
-Below are some tools that will help you get things done faster, make your life easier, and help give you the boost you’ve been looking for.
+Below are some tools and courses that will help you get things done faster, make your life easier, make you money and help give you the boost you’ve been looking for.

 SiteGround – From personal experience and from hundreds of post I’ve seen in Facebook groups…SiteGround is the host to go with.
 I know you’ll see Bluehost advertised everywhere as well but trust me when I say go with SiteGround!
 And if you’re thinking of making a change to SiteGround I can tell you that they are extremely helpful and a change over will go smoothly.